-- to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - b. to maintain the school medical room and equipment; - to monitor student health records prior to entry and to report/advise of illnesses that need to be brought to the attention of specific staff (e.g. epilepsy); - d. to assist in the monitoring of first aid equipment and boxes on school site; - e. to assist in the development and health promotion activities at the school; - f. ensure adequate numbers of staff are trained in first aid procedures and to co-ordinate the work of the First Aiders; - g. to ensure the necessary records are maintained relating to accidents associated with the work of the school.
+- 1. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - 2. to maintain the school medical room and equipment; - 3. to monitor student health records prior to entry and to report/advise the Headteacher and Deputy Headteacher of illnesses that need to be brought to the attention of specific staff (e.g. epilepsy); - 4. to assist in the monitoring of first aid equipment and boxes on school site; - 5. to assist in the development and health promotion activities at the school; - 6. ensure adequate numbers of staff are trained in first aid procedures and to coordinate the work of the First Aiders; - 7. to ensure the necessary records are maintained relating to accidents associated with the work of the school.